microsoft/PowerToys/README.md

 - Updated the name for the additional lines feature.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Added a workaround for an issue causing the context menu not opening on right-click.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

+### Image Resizer
+- Fixed a silent crash when trying to show the tier 1 context menu on Windows 11.

 ### PowerToys Run

 - Added pinyin support to the search.
 Thanks [@frg2089](https://github.com/frg2089)!